Keeping your Wits in the Age of Worldstar

 The principle of Reasonableness is really an umbrella principle that applies to the previous four.
 Everything you do, all of your decisions must be of a reasonably prudent person under the same or similar circumstances, and possessing the same specialized skills and knowledge (if any).
 If you thought the other person was the aggressor, or that the threat was imminent, or that the force was proportional, or that you couldn’t have avoided the confrontation – yet a reasonable person would disagree, then you did not act in self-defense.

 That being said, the law can allow for reasonable mistakes.
 This, for example, is the type of thing that happens occasionally to the police where they thought a suspect had a gun, but it turned out to be a toy or a wallet or some other object.
 So, the law doesn’t require perfect decisions – only reasonable decisions.
 A detached reflection cannot be expected in the presence of an uplifted knife.

-All self-defense carries with it the risk of injury or death.
+All self-defense carries with it the risk of injury or death and boxing self defense is no exception.
 It’s impossible to reduce the risk of injury from a fight to zero.
 It’s also impossible to reduce the risk of legal issues resulting from a fight to zero.
 Even if you do everything right.
-So ultimately, you need to ask yourself– what is worth the risk?
+So ultimately, you need to ask yourself – what is worth the risk?
 You could die – or spend your life in jail.
 So, what would you risk your health and freedom to protect?
 Your life?
 The life of a family member?